gaurikasar/Ramp_challenge/README.md

 **Expected:** In steps 6 and 8, toggled transaction kept the same value it was given in step 2 _(E.g. Social Media Ads Inc is unchecked)_

 **Actual:** In steps 6 and 8, toggled transaction lost the value given in step 2. _(E.g. Social Media Ads Inc is checked again)_

+**Solution** components/Transactions/TransactionPane.tsx -> clear the cache only when new changes are made.
+This approach is more efficient because it avoids unnecessary overhead while still ensuring that the cache is up to date. added clearCache()

 ## Submission